srid/discourse-docker/README.md

 # discourse is now running; launch the discourse URL.
 make info

-# OPTIONAL: consider proxying this URL via a frontend like nginx.
-# TODO: complete this
-sudo apt-get install nginx
-...

 # signup for an account, and make yourself an admin:
 bin/make-admin myusername